 For example, doing 10x2minute hard with 1 minute of easy running.
 You build up your tolerance of running faster and give yourself less recovery.

 This will help you come marathon race day when you are trying to improve your overall race pace.
 Remember, the goal is being able to sustain 4 hour marathon pace for 26.2 miles.
 So, this means getting comfortable with race pace.
 Yes, easy running is still vital for running success.
 That being said, faster, anaerobic running will help you sustain sub 4 hr marathon pace more efficiently.

 The only way to do that is with workouts like and training at speeds far below sub 4 hour marathon pace.

 4. Gradually Lengthen Your Long Runs

-I have written extensively on how increasing your long run paces can improve your marathon finish times but right now I just want you to concentrate on being able to run farther and longer to build your endurance.
+I have written extensively on how increasing your long run paces can improve your marathon finish times.
+That being said, I want you to concentrate on being able to run farther and longer to build your endurance.

 Everyone who runs a marathon sets some kind of goal for finishing the race.

-Some runners are just satisfied with completing the marathon, but most set some kind of time goal.
+Some runners are just satisfied with completing the marathon while others have a specific time goal.

-The elite runners try to finish a marathon less than two and a half hours.
+The elite runners try to finish a marathon in less than two and a half hours.
 That being said, very few athletes are able to run under 4 hours.

 Unless you are training for the Olympics, you probably will want to set a more reasonable goal.